-Interprofessional education can facilitate healthcare professionals’ and researchers’ understanding about each other’s role in patient care and promote effective communication skills in complex healthcare systems (Interprofessional Education Collaborative Expert Panel, 2011; Institute of Medicine, 2003, 2015; World Health Organization, 2010).
+Interprofessional education can facilitate health care professionals’ and researchers’ understanding about each other’s role in patient care and promote effective communication skills in complex health care systems (Interprofessional Education Collaborative Expert Panel, 2016; Institute of Medicine, 2003, 2015; World Health Organization, 2010).

-To date, 24 nurse, pharmacist, and physician fellows have graduated and taken positions such as patient safety manager and performance improvement coordinator as well as leadership roles.
-New funding increased our Fellow positions and expanded the opportunity to all disciplines and professions.
+To date, over 35 nurse, pharmacist and physician fellows have graduated from the fellowship and taken leadership positions in patient safety, performance improvement and academia.
 Patient safety training using an interprofessional framework leads to professionals who are competent in their ability to collaborate interprofessionally and foster improvements in patient safety.
-Educational sources and content areas are illustrated below.
+Sample of educational sources and content areas are illustrated below.

 The program is held at the Milwaukee VA medical center and the Medical College of Wisconsin.
 The medical center delivers primary, secondary, and tertiary care to Veterans with over 723,000 outpatient visits and 10,000 hospitalized patients annually.
 Treatment programs include substance abuse rehabilitation, psychiatric rehabilitation, post-traumatic stress disorder treatments, a spinal cord injury / disorder unit, and a women’s health clinic, among many specialty areas.